midori-rb/midori.rb/README.md

 - Ruby >= 2.0.0
 - JRuby >= 9.0.4.0 (With Oracle JDK 7 or Open JDK 7)
-- Rubinius (Probably support Rubinius 3.0+ on intuition, but not tested nor supported)
+- Rubinius >= 3.20
-- JRuby Truffle (Probably support on intuition, but not tested nor supported)
+- JRuby Truffle (Probably support on intuition, but still not tested)

 ## Installation